PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-28-macos-compiling-from-source.md

 Sometimes the error message contains a clear solution to the problem (a certain option or flag, file permission issue, installation location, etc) which is easy to understand.
 Even when I don't understand an error message, copying and searching the web for its cryptic text has helped me find a solution more often than not.

-If the errors are unresolvable, I look for a binary installer or consider using different software.
+If the errors are unsolvable, I look for a binary installer or consider using different software.

 ## Cleaning Up